Finland moves closer to joining NATO without Sweden

 The government's chancellor of justice, Tuomas Poysti, said that after the bill is approved by the parliament, the president can wait a maximum of three months to sign it.

-After the president has signed the law, there is still some time to wait for Sweden, "a few weeks at most", before depositing the instruments of accession to Washington.
+After the president has signed the legislation, there is still some time to wait for Sweden, "a few weeks at most", before depositing the instruments of accession to Washington.

-President Niinisto told reporters on Wednesday that he intended to sign the law "as soon as it is approved by Parliament", but "if there are practical reasons, I can wait".
+Finland's President Sauli Niinisto told reporters on Wednesday that he intended to sign the law "as soon as it is approved by Parliament", but "if there are practical reasons, I can wait".

 "But not beyond the elections," he added.

-Some MPs specifically in the Left Alliance party -- which has been vocal in its NATO opposition in the past -- believe Finland should have passed that law only after the ratifications to ensure coordinated accession with Sweden.
+Some MPs specifically in the Left Alliance party -- which has been vocal in its NATO opposition in the past -- believe Finland should pass the legislation only after the ratifications to ensure coordinated accession with Sweden.

 But a majority of Finns want to go ahead and join NATO even if Sweden's membership is delayed, a poll suggested earlier in February.